 Sooner or later your system is going to need a refresh.
 Along with the system refresh, you should look at how you are managing your stakeholders and evaluate if that needs to be refreshed, too.

 In the example I gave above, the stakeholders were not being actively managed.
 There were no defined stakeholder governance processes and structures.
 When the next technology refresh requirement reared its head, the stakeholders and the organization responsible for the refresh weren’t ready for it.
-It became very difficult to manage user expectations about what the new, “refreshed” system would delivered.
+It became very difficult to manage user expectations about what the new, “refreshed” system would deliver.
 This, obviously, is not a good situation to be in.

 The governance that I’m discussing here is not the same as the governance used to manage your enterprise information technology investments usually overseen by a “C” level executive (like the Chief Information Officer, or CIO).
 Rather, this governance is at the stakeholder level.